R. Andrew Lee

 I am entranced by the invitation that minimal music offers the listener.
 Rather than pushing and pulling listeners through a piece – manipulating us (no matter how deftly) into some experience – minimal music presents an invitation to explore a musical space slowly and carefully.
 Where Beethoven gave us drama that touches our souls, for which we rightly praise him, minimal music gives us a sunset, and we gaze in wonder.

 My name is R. Andrew Lee, but you can call me Andy.
 I’m a pianist who plays a lot of new music, particularly of a minimalist bent, some of which I’ve recorded.
-I live in Denver, and I’m a proud to say I’m from Kansas City.
-I’m married and have two daughters and one son.
-I take my grilling and drinking seriously and have a penchant for interesting socks.
+I live in Madison, WI, and I’m a proud to say I’m from Kansas City.
+I’m married and have three kids, three cats, and one dog.
+I’ve held a variety of positions in the music field, and am currently working in tech.

 Pianist R. Andrew Lee is one of the foremost interpreters of minimal music.
-He has been described as having “consistently impressive solo releases” (New York Times), and his CD, Eva-Maria Houben: Piano Music, was chosen by Alex Ross in The New Yorker as one of the Top 10 Classical Recordings of 2013.
-In his tenure with the Irritable Hedgehog label, he has recorded ten albums, including the premiere recording of Dennis Johnson’s 5-hour minimalist epic, November, which was selected by Time Out New York as the best classical recording of 2013.
+He has been described as having “sterling technique” (Pitchfork) and “consistently impressive solo releases” (New York Times).
+His CD, Eva-Maria Houben: Piano Music, was chosen by Alex Ross in The New Yorker as one of the Top 10 Classical Recordings of 2013.
+He has recorded 15 albums for Irritable Hedgehog Music, Recital, and Unseen Worlds including the premiere recording of Dennis Johnson’s 5-hour minimalist epic, November (Best Classical Album of 2013, Time Out New York), and a 3.5-hour commissioned work from composer Randy Gibson (Best Classical Album of 2017, Textura).

-Lee has performed in a number of venues and festivals dedicated to experimental music around the world, including the INSERT FESTIVALS HERE!
-STUK Arts Centre (Leuven, Belgium), Café OTO (London), ISSUE Project Room (New York), Roulette (New York), and The Wild Beast (Los Angeles).
+Lee has performed in a number of venues and festivals dedicated to experimental music around the world, including the Skanu Mezs Festival (Riga, Latvia), Unsound Festival (Krakow, Poland), Café OTO (London), ISSUE Project Room (New York), Roulette (New York), Constellation (Chicago), and The Wild Beast (Los Angeles).

 The intersection of minimal music and temporality is a primary research interest for Lee.
-As such, he has presented papers and lecture-recitals at several international conferences, most recently the Fourth International Conference on Minimalist Music (California State University, Long Beach) and Time's Excesses and Eccentricities in Music, Literature and Art (Université de Caen Basse-Normandie).
+As such, he has presented papers and lecture-recitals at several international conferences, most recently the Sixth International Conference on Minimalist Music (University of Tennessee) and Time’s Excesses and Eccentricities in Music, Literature and Art (Université de Caen Basse-Normandie).
 His writing has been published by Divergence Press.

-Lee currently teaches at Regis University in Denver, Colorado, and was most recently Artist-in-Residence at Avila University.
+Lee was previously the Director of Liturgical Music at Regis University in Denver, Colorado and was Artist-in-Residence at Avila University.
 Lee received his DMA in Piano Performance from the University of Missouri-Kansas City Conservatory of Music, where he studied under the direction of Prof. John McIntyre.
-He has also earned a masters in piano performance from UMKC and a bachelors in piano performance from Truman State University, where he studied under Dr. David McKamie.